 How to set up the project:

-First, print the spider web template onto white cardstock.
+First, print out the spider web template onto white cardstock.
 Using cardstock is highly recommended as it is much more durable and less likely to easily rip as opposed to standard printer paper.

 Once the web template printed, cut out the inside and outside of the web as well as the spider along the dotted lines.

 Next, using a hole punch, punch out the dots below each number.
+If your child is able to, having them punch out the holes would also be a great activity for them.

 Use a piece of white yarn and begin lacing through each number 1-16 in order to create the spider web.